Hodan-1/versioned_dir/background.md

-New file to use on git
+New file to use on git.

-pulling this filee onto remote repository
+Pulling this file onto remote repository.